 National USPAP Update class with one of our most popular instructors, Betty Glynn, IFAS.
 We are offering this class for only $165.00 and the day includes all books, refreshments, and lunch at the newly refurbished Holiday Inn in Gurnee, IL.
 See our Education Page for more details.
 The USPAP class must be taken before June 30, 2014.

 Thanks to all who attended our Narrative Report Writing class in Mundelein.
 The successful class helped us achieve our Continuing Education requirements for 2013's Illinois license renewal.

 Thank you for attendingthe Lake County GIS/Mapping Division's FREE one hour seminar on their new and improved GIS MAPPING SYSTEM.
 A thorough review of the system's functionality was enlightening and will be of tremendous help to all real estate professionals working in Lake County.

 Thanks to all who attended our first continuing education offering of 2013.
 As this is a RENEWAL YEAR in Illinois, we plan to offer another class toward continuing education credit.
-See our Education Page for more information regarding our class to be held in June, 2013 as it becomes available.

 Prior 2012 Events: